Municipal Code: Residential Self Generation Rate for 2014

 Section 14.32.040 Residential Self Generation Rate (RGEN)

 1. The Residential Self Generation Rate (RGEN) shall be applicable to all qualified residential service customers who own, operate, and maintain their own eligible renewable energy generation equipment as defined by C.R.
 S. 40-2-124 including, but not limited to, photovoltaics, fuel cells, and micro-turbines in parallel with the City's electric system in accordance with Section 14.32.220 K.4 and 14.32.225.
-To qualify for the RGEN rate the customer-owned generation system shall be limited to a maximum capacity of fifty (50) kilowatts.
-Systems over fifty kilowatts are subject to additional requirements and are reviewed on a case-by-case basis per Section 14.32.220 and 14.32.225.
+To qualify for the RGEN rate the customer-owned generation system shall be limited to a maximum capacity of 50 kilowatts (kW).
+Systems over 50 kW are subject to additional requirements and are reviewed on a case-by-case basis per Section 14.32.220 and 14.32.225.

 |A common self-generation source in Longmont is solar array panels on the home.

 2. The RGEN customer must make a written request to the Director, advising of the intent to own, operate, and maintain their own eligible renewable energy generation equipment.
 Requirements must be satisfied through the City's Agreement of Interconnection in accordance with Section 14.32.225.
 Customer will then remain on RGEN service until customer requests a change by notifying LPC in writing.